colinlucs/microservices-orchestration-amqp-example/README.md

 # Event-Driven Microservices Orchestration using Camunda, Sprint Boot and RabbitMQ

-This is an example project of my article: ["Event-driven Orchestration: An Effective Microservices Integration using BPMN Workflow and AMQP Event Bus"]().
+This is an example project of my article: ["# Event-driven Orchestration: An Effective Microservices Integration using BPMN and AMQP"](https://dzone.com/articles/event-driven-orchestration-an-effective-microservi).

 ## Overview
 This sample consists of three sub-projects: